-Jam-packed with everything you need to create your next masterpiece.
-Allows users to broaden their artistic horizons with an eclectic mix of acrylic, oil, and watercolor paints.
-Includes an impressive selection of watercolor pencils, oil pastels, soft pastels, and even a graphite pencil for those first outlines.
-Fully equipped with everything from brushes and pallets, to canvas boards and palette knives.
-Sturdy case is great for on-the-go use.
+Packed with an array of tools you will need to create your next masterpiece.
+Allows artists to broaden their horizons with an eclectic mix of acrylic, oil, and watercolor paints.
+Fully equipped with brushes, canvas boards and palette knives.
+Sturdy case is great for travel.

-If your preferred medium is charcoal, graphite, or pen, this set probably isn’t for you.
+If your preferred medium is charcoal, graphite, or pen, this probably isn’t for you.

-Well-organized, attractive wooden box is filled to the brim with a variety of art supplies.
-A generous supply of pencil crayons, watercolor paints, pastels, and crayons provides an opportunity for unlimited artistic experimentation and expression.
-Complete set has absolutely everything needed to get started.
+This comprehensive 162-piece box comes well-organized in a wooden box.
+A generous supply of pencil crayons, watercolor paints, and pastels, provides opportunity for unlimited artistic experimentation and expression.
 A great gift for beginners or older children.

-More experienced artists are unlikely to be satisfied by the reduced richness of color and overall quality.
+Experienced artists unlikely to be satisfied by the reduced richness of color and overall quality.

-Available in a range of sets, including drawing, acrylic, oil, and watercolor paints.
-Affordable and convenient with all the necessary components to get started.
-Each set includes an instruction booklet and array of handy tools to help you get the most out of your first efforts right from the start.
+Includes drawing, acrylic, oil, and watercolor paints.
+Each kit includes an instruction booklet and an array of handy tools to help you get started.
 Reasonable price makes it possible to try out a number of different artistic media.
 Compact wood carry case is conveniently portable.

 Graphite, charcoal, and pastel pencils make it easier to render fine details.
 Willow sticks and blending stumps help achieve smooth texture and tone for larger areas.
-Offers a variety of drawing tools in different forms to suit just about any style.
-A fully professional set that offers everything from a pencil extender to an art knife.
+Professional kit that offers everything from a pencil extender to an art knife.
 Zippered case for portability.
-Suitable for both enthusiastic beginners and experienced artists.

 If you like to experiment with color, consider purchasing additional pastels.

-Whether you’re a long-time artist or you’ve always wanted to pick up a drawing habit, buying art supplies can be time-consuming and confusing.
-WIth the endless variety of pencils, paints, erasers, and other drawing materials available, how does one choose?
+Whether you’re a long-time artist or you’ve always wanted to pick up a drawing habit, choosing art supplies can be time-consuming and confusing.
+With the endless variety of pencils, paints, erasers, and other drawing materials available, how does one choose?
 An art set simplifies everything.
 These sets include an assortment of drawing and painting tools that cater to every experience level.

 Before you add an art set to your cart, it would be useful to consider some factors.
 Is this art set for an absolute beginner?
 If so, you might search for one that comes with a drawing guide with expert tips.
 Some art sets are meant for drawing only, while others include both drawing and painting tools.
 And, of course, you’ll want everything in a neat, attractive box.